EmranSWE/The-university-management-frontend/README.md

 This is University Management Project Front-end
 ## Getting Started

-First, run the development server:
+First, you have torun the development server:

 ```bash
 npm run dev